 Exposure to mold can lead to various health issues, especially for people with respiratory problems, allergies, or weakened immune systems.
 The spores from mold can cause symptoms like coughing, wheezing, nasal congestion, and throat irritation.

-In more severe cases, mold exposure can result in chronic respiratory conditions, skin rashes, and eye irritation.
+In more severe cases, mold exposure can result in chronic respiratory diseases, skin rashes, and eye irritation.
 Black mold, in particular, produces mycotoxins that can have serious health implications, including neurological symptoms and immune system suppression.

 Mold vs. Mildew